aBadran0/aBadran0/README.md

 - Explored various aspects of network security by completing the CompTIA Security+ (SY0-601) course.
 - Hands-on experience in configuring and managing multiple FortiGate firewalls (Fortinet NSE 4).

+**Software Developer Intern**
+*Suplyd, Cairo, Egypt*
+*October 2024 - November 2024

+- Developed robust APIs using NestJS and GraphQL
+- Integrated with both MongoDB and PostgreSQL databases
+- Applied Domain-Driven Design to align APIs with business logic
+- Used Prisma ORM for database management and query optimization

 ---

 ## 🎓 Education